 In this article, we will discuss trigraphs and quadgraphs.
-In brief, they are letters’ combinations that make one sound.
+In brief, they are letter combinations that make one sound.
 They can be a group of vowels, consonants, or a mix of both.

 What is a trigraph?

-We have taken on the previous article that digraphs are two letters that together they make one sound. like /ch/ /sh/ and /ph/.
+We have taken on the previous article that digraphs are two letters that together make one sound. like /ch/ /sh/ and /ph/.
 Trigraphs are actually three letters that commonly come together and make one sound.
-Trigraphs can be mere consonants or mere vowels or a combination of both of them.
+Trigraphs can be mere consonants, mere vowels, or a combination of both.
 There aren’t many trigraphs as digraphs.

 If you don’t know about digraphs, you can check this article…

-How many trigraphs in English and what are they?
+How many trigraphs are in English, and what are they?

 Actually, there are more than 120 letter combinations that can make different sounds.
-I tried as much as I can to find a source that can tell me how many are trigraphs exactly but I didn’t find any source that has counted or calculated the number.
-So, we may not know the right number but am sure we will mention approximately all of them here.
+I tried as much as I could to find a source that can tell me how many trigraphs there are exactly, but I didn’t find any source that has counted or calculated the number.
+So, we may not know the right number, but I’m sure we will mention approximately all of them here.

 Vowel trigraphs: